lehner-lab/DiMSum/README.md

 # Overview

-Welcome to the GitHub repository for DiMSum: A pipeline for pre-processing deep mutational scannning (DMS) data.
+Welcome to the GitHub repository for DiMSum: A pipeline for pre-processing deep mutational scanning (DMS) data.

 # Required Software